moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute/xcm.md

       100000000000;
       ```

 Most cases are considered already, but for newly integrated chains, this data might be queried by a different pallet or function.
-You can check if the pallet is supported in the [Polkadot Service file](https://github.com/moonbeam-foundation/xcm-sdk/blob/main/packages/sdk/src/polkadot/PolkadotService.ts).